 BTW, To run a shell script, just cut-and-paste the above into a file, say

-Other important build utilities are there too: ld, ar, etc.
+Other important build utilities are there too: ld

 while building.